-Missouri Valley College’s BSN degree educates and trains you in providing safe, evidence-based, and compassionate nursing care to complex patients in diverse settings.
-This program lays the foundation for delivering nursing care to individuals, families and diverse populations.
-You will gain nursing experience in a variety of clinical settings such as local community hospitals, tertiary care centers and other community health centers/agencies.
+Missouri Valley College’s Bachelor of Science in Nursing (BSN) prepares nurses through education and clinical experience to provide safe, evidence-based, and compassionate care to complex patients in diverse settings.
+Some of the clinical experiences include local community hospitals, tertiary care centers and other community health centers/agencies.
 Completion of the BSN program does not guarantee licensure or eligibility to sit for the NCLEX licensure examination.
 Students will need to review the board of nursing regulations regarding the eligibility to sit for the examination prior to the testing date.

 Why a degree in Nursing from Missouri Valley?